-Ask The Groove: Is it illegal to sublet my apartment when i'm on vacation?
+Is it illegal to sublet my spot when I'm on vacation?

 It's peak 'who wants to rent my place for four days over a holiday weekend?' season.
 Is it legal?